scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

-Can only be cast against a creature that can look into your eyes.
-You make a telepathic link to the target, using your will to shatter their mind.
-The target makes an intelligence save against your spellcasting.
-On fail, roll a wound die for every remaining success and critical from your spellcasting roll.
+Attempt to overpower the mind of a creature in range that can see you.
+You make a telepathic link to the creature, using your will to shatter their mind.
+Make a spellcasting roll against the creatures intelligence save.
+On success they take a wound die in psychic damage for every success remaining in your roll.
 If you deal at least 1 damage the target is dazed for the next minute.

 Add a normal die to the spellcasting roll for every level above 5th.